kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 }
 ```

-Bitwise operations with signed types should be avoided because the sign bit of such a bit representation has a particular meaning.
-Particular restrictions apply to the shift operators:
+Bitwise operations with `signed` types should be avoided because the sign bit of such a bit representation has a `particular` meaning.
+Particular restrictions apply to the `shift` operators:

-- Left shifting a 1 bit into the signed bit is erroneous and leads to undefined behavior.
+- `Left shifting a 1 bit into the signed bit` is erroneous and leads to undefined behavior.
-- Right shifting a negative value (with sign bit 1) is implementation defined and therefore not portable.
+- `Right shifting a negative value (with sign bit 1)` is implementation defined and therefore not portable.
-- If the value of the right operand of a shift operator is negative or is greater than or equal to the width of the promoted left operand, the behavior is undefined.
+- If the value of the `right operand of a shift operator is negative` or is `greater than or equal` to the width of the promoted `left operand`, the behavior is undefined.

 > Masking

-Masking refers to the process of extracting the desired bits from (or transforming the desired bits in) a variable by using logical bitwise operations.
-The operand (a constant or variable) that is used to perform masking is called a mask.
+Masking refers to the process of `extracting the desired bits` from (or transforming the desired bits in) a variable by using logical bitwise operations.
+The operand (a constant or variable) that is used to perform masking is `called a mask`.

 Masking is used in many different ways:

-- To decide the bit pattern of an integer variable.
+- To decide the `bit pattern` of an integer variable.
-- To copy a portion of a given bit pattern to a new variable, while the remainder of the new variable is filled with 0s (using bitwise AND)
+- To copy a `portion` of a given bit pattern to a new variable, while the remainder of the new variable is filled with `0s` (using bitwise `AND`)
-- To copy a portion of a given bit pattern to a new variable, while the remainder of the new variable is filled with 1s (using bitwise OR).
+- To copy a `portion` of a given bit pattern to a new variable, while the remainder of the new variable is filled with `1s` (using bitwise `OR`).
-- To copy a portion of a given bit pattern to a new variable, while the remainder of the original bit pattern is inverted within the new variable (using bitwise exclusive OR).
+- To copy a `portion` of a given bit pattern to a new variable, while the remainder of the original bit pattern is `inverted` within the new variable (using bitwise exclusive `OR`).

 The following function uses a mask to display the bit pattern of a variable: